Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation

 \subsection{Overview of Our Method}

-Our method includes several steps to achieve machine unlearning.
-In Figure~\ref{overview}, after users send unlearning requests, the model owner will prepare dataset $D'$ for the following actions.
-The two primary steps are layer-wise relevance analysis and neuronal path perturbation.
+Our method for achieving machine unlearning comprises several steps.
+As illustrated in Figure~\ref{overview}, after receiving unlearning requests from users, the model owner prepares dataset $D'$, extracted from the test set, for subsequent processing.
+The two primary steps involved are Layer-wise Relevance Analysis and Neuronal Path Perturbation.

-\textbf{Layer-wise Relevance Analysis} obtain and analyze all the neurons' relevance to the classification via LRP.
-According to LRP rules $r$, the predictions' attributions to the model's inputs are obtained through backward propagation among neurons.
-Therefore, we can determine the relevance of neurons to classification by comparing the relevance scores $R$ of neurons in each layer.
-As shown in Figure~\ref{overview}, it is necessary to identify the neurons' occurrence frequency after analyzing each sample due to the unique characteristics of the samples.
+\textbf{Layer-wise Relevance Analysis}.
+This step obtains and analyzes the relevance of all neurons to the classification task using Layer-wise Relevance Propagation.
+According to LRP rules $r$, the contributions of the model's inputs to the predictions are determined through backward propagation through the network layers.
+By comparing the relevance scores $R$ of neurons in each layer, we can assess their importance to the classification.
+As depicted in Figure~\ref{overview}, analyzing the relevance for each unlearning sample allows us to identify neurons that are frequently highly relevant or critical for the target classification, especially considering the specific characteristics of the samples to be unlearned.

-\textbf{Neuronal Path Perturbation} perturbing the neurons in the intersection of relevant neurons to achieve unlearning.
-We can conduct perturbation just for the neurons in the fully connected layer before the output layer.
-If only the output layer is perturbed, it is similar to abandoning the model's output of a specific class.
-Similarly, in Figure~\ref{overview}, we first confirm the target neurons quantity $m_p$.
-Then, we can perturb the target neurons to cut off the model's neuronal classification path to achieve machine unlearning.
+\textbf{Neuronal Path Perturbation}.
+This step involves perturbing selected neurons, particularly those identified as relevant or critical, to achieve unlearning.
+Perturbation can be applied, for example, to neurons in the fully connected layer preceding the output layer.
+Perturbing only the output layer would be akin to simply suppressing the model's output for a specific class, rather than truly unlearning.
+As illustrated in Figure~\ref{overview}, we first determine the quantity $m_p$ of target neurons to be perturbed.
+We then perturb these neurons to disrupt or sever the model's neuronal pathways responsible for the target classification, thereby achieving machine unlearning.

-After these two steps, we can get the class-unlearned model without additional training.
-We will describe our method in the following section.
+Following these two steps, a class-unlearned model is obtained without requiring additional training.
+The details of our method are described in the following section.